How to block Canvas Fingerprinting in Firefox

-Canvas Fingerprinting is a new way of tracking Internet users that has come to some prominence recently.
+Canvas Fingerprinting is a new way of tracking Internet users that came to some prominence recently.
 I explained the concept some time ago and suggest you check out the article for detailed information on what it is, what it does and how to prevent it.

-Simply put, it makes use of the Canvas element that is part of HTML5.
+Simply put, it makes use of the Canvas element that is part of HTML5 to create profiles and track users.
 The element can draw on the screen and the fingerprinting makes use of the fact that results are different depending on a number of factors including the browser and operating system that is being used.

-It means in essence that Canvas can be used to identify users based on those drawings.
-It is especially powerful when combined with other information about the user, the user agent information for example or IP address.
+It means in essence that Canvas can be used to identify users based on those drawings, even if they are not visible or distinguishable to the human eye.
+It is especially powerful when combined with other information about a device, the user agent information for example or the IP address.

 It is set to ask for permission for visible canvas elements by default as sites may use the canvas element for other purposes besides user tracking.